Growth imperative: Monetary system and the role of positive interest rates

 For a long time, several authors especially from German-speaking countries have been locating a macroeconomic growth imperative in the monetary system, especially due to the combination of credit money and compound interest.
 This is considered to lead inevitably and system-immanently to an exponential growth of debt and interest-bearing deposits.
-Some proponents of post-growth would derive a general criticism of positive interest rates from that and support ideas such as demurrage on currency, a concept from Freiwirtschaft, or full-reserve banking.
+Some proponents of post-growth would derive a general criticism of positive interest rates from that and support ideas such as demurrage currency, a concept from Freiwirtschaft, or full-reserve banking.

 A second line of argument goes back to Hans Christoph Binswanger, his doctoral student Guido Beltrani, and his son Mathias Binswanger.
 They argue that "a portion of money is constantly removed from circulation" by banks which is mainly responsible for the growth imperative.
 In his book The Growth Spiral (2013), Hans Christoph Binswanger estimated a necessary minimum growth rate to be 1.8 %, while Mathias Binswanger (2009) derived a minimum growth rate of 0.45 %, such that enterprises can still generate profits in the aggregate.
 In his book Der Wachstumszwang (2019), this minimum rate is lowered to zero as to enable firms to accumulate profits.

 Other authors criticise the results of Beltrani as well as H. C. and M. Binswanger on the basis that they are based on inconsistent economic models and therefore not valid (→ Stock-Flow consistent model).